 What is procurement strategy?

-Procurement strategy hence can be defined as a high-level plan to meet the purchasing needs of the organization through a mix of people, process and technology.
-The purchasing needs of the organization is not just about acquiring the product or services but maximizing the value through effective and fair selection of vendors.
+Procurement strategy hence can be defined as a high-level plan to meet the purchasing needs of the organization through a mix of people, process, and technology.
+The purchasing needs of the organization are not just about acquiring the product or services but maximizing the value through an effective and fair selection of vendors.

 Benefits of a procurement strategy?